 Sales and use tax revenues should meet the budgeted amount of \$2,100,000.
-The City has annexed numerous properties over the years and expects more annexations to continue for 2018.
-Those additions to the City will continue to increase certain revenues.
-The City is expecting to begin major renovations on the Rock School.
-The City's intention has been to pre-fund its capital expenditures as finances allow.
-The City has budgeted to use reserves including those accumulated in the 2017 fiscal year to fund major renovations to the Rock School.
-Fiscal year 2017-2018 capital outlays have been budgeted for \$1,400,000.
+The City has annexed numerous properties over the years and we expect annexations to continue in 2019.
+These anticipated additions to the City should continue to increase certain revenues.
+The City's intention has been to prefund its capital expenditures as finances allow and is expecting to complete the modernization of the Rock School.
+Fiscal year 2018-2019 capital outlays have been budgeted for \$1,100,000.